CIBC-Internal/python/Doc/library/ssl.rst

    As at any time a re-negotiation is possible, a call to :meth:`write` can also cause read operations.

+   .. versionchanged:: 3.5
+      The socket timeout is no more reset each time bytes are received or sent.
+      The socket timeout is now to maximum total duration to write *buf*.

 .. note::

-   The :meth:`~SSLSocket.read` and :meth:`~SSLSocket.write` methods are the low-level methods that read and write unencrypted, application-level data and and decrypt/encrypt it to encrypted, wire-level data.
+   The :meth:`~SSLSocket.read` and :meth:`~SSLSocket.write` methods are the low-level methods that read and write unencrypted, application-level data and decrypt/encrypt it to encrypted, wire-level data.
 These methods require an active SSL connection, i.e. the handshake was completed and :meth:`SSLSocket.unwrap` was not called.